 Provider Search Application - SODs/POCs

-Statements of Deficiency (SODs) and Plans of Correction (POCs) will be available to the public soon after an acceptable POC has been received, even for providers that choose not to participate in the e-SOD/e-POC process.
+Statements of Deficiency (SODs) and Plans of Correction (POCs) will be available to the public, even for providers that choose not to participate in the e-SOD/e-POC process.
 Survey information and other provider demographic information can be accessed using the DQA Provider Search Application.

 Contact for Assistance